United States GAA: Grades

-The Continental Youth Championships
+Continental Youth Championships

 The Continental Youth Championship (CYC) began in 2004, hosted by the New York GAA.
 This is an annual weekend tournament that takes place in various cities from year to year.
-The most recent CYC was held in August 2018, contested in Canton, Massachusetts, and hosted by the Boston GAA.
+The most recent CYC was held in July/August 2026, and was hosted by the Philadelphia GAA.
 CYC involves under age teams from all three of the GAA jurisdictions in North America playing football, hurling, ladies' football, and camogie at all ages from Under 8 to Under 18.